 Create a Clear Vision

 The “vision” of a company can mean many things, but for a CEO, this should include being transparent and leading by example.
-Trust is the foundation of any strong plan 1616237 1920relationship, and some employees might be uncertain of what a new CEO means for them and their job.
+Trust is the foundation of any strong relationship, and some employees might be uncertain of what a new CEO means for them and their job.
 However, people also want to know what a CEO stands for, what the business strategy is and what is likely to change or stay the same.
 Being transparent early and often shows your employees that you want to hear new ideas to improve the business.

 Leading by example is another key component to defining the vision of your organization.
 While CEOs do not often spend much time on managing the day-to-day operations of a company, they are responsible for making strategic decisions to grow the company in the short and long term.
 As experts in areas like business strategy, leadership coaching and people management, CEOs can teach their team through their own actions.
 By setting a great example, you will encourage others to work toward the organization’s success.